 The Huawei and Snowden Questions

 The Simula SpringerBriefs on Computing aims to provide introductions to select areas of research in computing.
-Each volume aims to provide an introduction to, and overview over, research fields that can otherwise be inaccessable.
-This is the third volume in this series.
+Each volume aims to provide an introduction to, and overview over, research fields that can otherwise be inaccessible.
+This is the fourth volume in this series.

 The Huawei and Snowden Questions answers two central questions: 1.
 Is it at all possible to verify electronic equipment procured from untrusted vendors?
 2. Can I build trust into my products in such a way that I support verification by untrusting customers?